dlfinst/value-stream-mapper/README.md

 ## API Routing

-All routing is driven from `src/api-v1/swagger.yaml` and the matching routes. using [express-openapi](https://www.npmjs.com/package/express-openapi)
+All routing is driven from `src/api-v1/swagger.yaml` and the matching routes using [express-openapi](https://www.npmjs.com/package/express-openapi)

 ## Scripts